stomaybay/NeptuneCracked/README.md

 <p align="center">

 ```
-  ⭐ Selling the license key + zip file for cheap price!
+  ⭐ Selling the license key + the tool for 3$
-      Add me on discord: FlopChopl || free paypal b4u#7855
+     Add me on discord: Asuz#7022

     The license key is the key for it to WORK
-It will ask for key you copy and paste it
+    It will ask for key you copy AND paste it

 ```
 </p>